 - Must pass by June 30 to take effect July 1

-- In those years when a new Governor takes office, as was the case in 2011, the introduction of the budget is typically pushed forward by two months, although the budget must still be finalized by June 30
+- In years when a new Governor takes office, the introduction of the budget is typically pushed forward by two months, although the budget must still be finalized by June 30

 - View current legislative calendar for Ohio Senate and Ohio House of Representatives